-- 1. Answer promptly.
+- 1. Answer promptly

 - 2. Give your name and department.

 - 3. Offer to take a message or transfer the call to voicemail if the person called is not available.

-- 4. Be courteous and friendly.

-- 5. Assure that your voicemail is updated each day and while you are away.

 Telephones must have coverage at all times.
 If you are away from your desk for any length of time, make arrangements for someone to answer the telephones for which you are responsible.